mhg-local/Smart-City-datasets/README.md

 **removeRowsThatViolateAllConditions method :<br/>**
 <img src="README_Docs/removeRowsThatViolateAllConditions_declaration.png" width="600">
 <br/>
-Calling this classmethod on CSV files, will filter rows based on the conditions that are given (E.g. "vehicleCount" msut not be 0), for instance in case method depicted in image above is called, rows that their "vehicleCount" value is equal to 0 **and** their "avgSpeed" value is larger than 60 **and** their "sulfure_dioxide" value is larger than 60 will be removed.
+Calling this classmethod on CSV files, will filter rows based on the conditions that are given (E.g. "vehicleCount" must not be 0), for instance in case method depicted in image above is called, rows that their "vehicleCount" value is equal to 0 **and** their "avgSpeed" value is larger than 60 **and** their "sulfure_dioxide" value is larger than 60 will be removed.
 If rows lack the given headers, related filter will be ignored and other filters will be applied.
 <br/> <br/>
 initial .CSV file :
 <br/>